urbit/urbit.org-reloaded/content/faq.md

 We recommended using [Bridge](https://bridge.urbit.org) for all Urbit ID-related operations.
 It’s great for managing your identities, as well as for viewing information about identities you don’t own.

 Be careful about using online versions of Bridge not hosted on urbit.org.
 Since Bridge touches your private keys, it can also steal them.

+### Why aren't there more planets? {#more-planets}

+Urbit is designed to be as simple as possible.
+The sponsorship tree for Urbit ID simply expands by squaring the size of the last tier.
+That is, there are <span class="mono">2<sup>8</sup> (256)</span> [galaxies](@/docs/glossary/galaxy.md), <span class="mono">(2<sup>8</sup>)<sup>2</sup> = 2<sup>16</sup> (~65K)</span> [stars](@/docs/glossary/star.md), <span class="mono">(2<sup>16</sup>)<sup>2</sup> = 2<sup>32</sup> (~4B)</span> [planets](@/docs/glossary/planet.md).
+There are <span class="mono">2<sup>64</sup></span> [moons](@/docs/glossary/moon.md) — but moons are tethered to their planet, unlike stars and planets.

+This pattern exists because it’s a simple way to enforce the scarcity of addresses and build a friendly network.
+When a tier of the address space begins to be populated, we start populating the next tier down.
+When Urbit nears the limit of <span class="mono">2<sup>32</sup> (4B)</span> planets, we’ll figure out a way to populate the <span class="mono">2<sup>64</sup></span> moons.
+The galaxies that govern the Urbit ID contracts can always vote to upgrade them — and we expect that they will.

+The problem with populating the moons now is that <span class="mono">2<sup>64</sup></span> is a *really, really big* number.
+We’ll need some way of differentiating between humans and their devices (to prevent devices turning into rogue botnets).
+But that’s a hard problem, and we prefer to start with the simplest possible solution before solving hard problems.
+The current scheme works.
+Once we need to update it, we’ll figure it out.

+The number of addresses is in a sort of 'Goldilocks zone' for preventing spam.
+Too many addresses will result in them being very cheap and thus spammers can just acquire more once they get blocked.
+Too few addresses and they end up too expensive for the average user.
+The technical term for what the finite address space bestows upon the network is [Sybil resistance](https://en.wikipedia.org/wiki/Sybil_attack), a very important property for any decentralized network.

+It’s also worth noting that, while there are almost 8B people on Earth, there are almost certainly not 8B internet users.
+Facebook has about 2.5B users, Apple has about 1B.
+Urbit has a long way to go before we get close to <span class="mono">2<sup>32</sup></span>.

+(For more background on why Urbit ID is the way it is, read [this](/understanding-urbit/urbit-id/).)

 ## Urbit HD Wallet